Chinese Internet video firms tussle over copyright

-SHANGHAI China's top online video firm, Youku.com YOKU.N, said on Friday it has initiated legal proceedings against rival Tudou Holdings TUDO.O for allegedly infringing on the copyright of its videos.
+SHANGHAI China's top online video firm, Youku.com, said on Friday it has initiated legal proceedings against rival Tudou Holdings for allegedly infringing on the copyright of its videos.

-Tudou also said late on Thursday that it would take legal action against Youku for allegedly reposting episodes of a popular variety programme on Youku's platform.
+Tudou also said late on Thursday that it would take legal action against Youku for allegedly reposting episodes of a popular variety program on Youku's platform.

 Tudou and Cti TV allege that the episodes were then copied by Youku and uploaded onto Youku's platform.